 All analyses shall be performed on relocator grids so that other laboratories can easily repeat analyses on the same grid openings.
 Quality assurance analyses shall not be postponed during periods of heavy workloads.
 The total number of QA samples and blanks shall be greater than or equal to 10% of the total sample workload.
 Precision of analyses is related to concentration, as gleaned from inter-laboratory proficiency testing.

-b) The laboratory and TEM analysts shall obtain mean analytical results on NIST SRM 1876b or equivalent so that trimmed mean values fall within 80% of the lower limit and 110% of the upper limit of the 95% confidence limits as published on the certificate.
-These limits are derived from the allowable false positives and false negatives given in Section 7.2.1.2.c Verified Analysis, below.
+b) The laboratory and TEM analysts shall obtain mean analytical results on NIST SRM 1876b (Chrysotile Asbestos) or equivalent so that trimmed mean values fall within 80% of the lower limit and 110% of the upper limit of the 95% confidence limits as published on the certificate.
+These limits are derived from the allowable false positives and false negatives given in Section 7.2.1.2.c Verified Analysis, above.
 NIST SRM 1876b or equivalent shall be analyzed a minimum of once per year by each TEM analyst.

 c) The laboratory shall have documentation demonstrating that TEM analysts correctly classify at least 90% of both bundles and single fibrils of asbestos structures greater than or equal to 1 µm in length in known traceable standard materials such as NIST bulk asbestos SRM 1866(or equivalent).